Keeping Wild Animals As Pets Is Now Banned in the UAE

 In the wake of a new law passed in the United Arab Emirates, walking around with a leopard on a leash could now land you in jail.

-Dubai-based newspaper Gulf News reported Tuesday that keeping “all types of wild and domesticated but dangerous animals,” as pets is now outlawed in the country.
-Those caught with a leopard, cheetah, or any other kind of exotic animal in public, the report said, would face a jail term or up to six months, a fine of up to $136,000, or both.
+The Gulf News, a Dubai-based newspaper, reported Tuesday that keeping “all types of wild and domesticated but dangerous animals” as pets is now outlawed in the country.
+Those caught with a leopard, cheetah or any other kind of exotic animal in public, the report said, would face a jail term of up to six months, a fine of up to $136,000, or both.

-In Gulf states owning wild animals, and big cats in particular, is often considered a status symbol, denoting power and wealth, reports the BBC.
+In Gulf states, owning wild animals, and big cats in particular, is often considered a status symbol, denoting power and wealth, reports the BBC.

 Pictures on social media have depicted cheetahs on the hoods of Bentleys, or lions riding in cars.
-In neighboring Qatar a Twitter user posted a video that showed a tiger bounding past clogged traffic.
+In neighboring Qatar, a Twitter user posted a video that showed a tiger bounding past clogged traffic.

 Under the new ruling, wild animals can only be kept in zoos, wildlife parks, circuses and breeding and research centers.